thanabodeeB/RateLimited/README.md

 1.Localhost: if you could compile the web project with Visual Studio.<br/>
 2.Hosted: that've deployed the web project for demonstration sake or in case you cannot compile the code for some reason.<br/>
 3.Custom: for you to input the path and rate of rate limiting.<br/>
+*** I've put a delay for 3 seconds before start sending request
+*** Hosted path will take more time to process if hasn't been called for a long period of time, this may mess up the result.
 I've hosted the website on Azure Web Server for rate limit project here: http://hotelinfo.azurewebsites.net/<br/>
 There are 2 endpoints.